Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

 \subsection{Summary}

-For \textit{HETMM}, as depicted in Figure \ref{fig:HAM}, it can precisely locate the corresponding prototypes from the template set without the distraction of easy-nominal example overwhelming, achieving much lower false positives than others.
-The results in Table \ref{table:RTMM} confirms the correctness of our motivation.
-To detect the logical anomalies reported in \cite{MVTECLOCO}, \textit{HETMM} combines bi-directional hard-aware template matching to capture structural differences and logical constraints.
-As shown in Table \ref{table:LOCO}, the outperformance of \textit{HETMM} benefits from the bi-directional matching information.
+For \ti{ATMM}, as depicted in \cref{fig:HAM}, it can precisely discover the corresponding prototypes from the template set without the distraction brought by easy-normal examples, achieving much lower false positives than others on MVTec AD \cite{MVTEC} dataset (see \Cref{table:PRO} and \cref{fig:curves}).
+The results in \Cref{table:RTMM} also confirm the correctness of our motivation.
+To detect the logical anomalies reported in \cite{MVTECLOCO}, \ti{ATMM} combines bi-directional \ti{ATM} to capture structural differences and logical constraints.
+As shown in \Cref{table:LOCO,table:MVTECSL}, the outperformance of \ti{ATMM} benefits from the design of bi-directional matching.

-For \textit{PTS}, unlike existing methods that only capture the cluster centroids to represent the original template set, \textit{PTS} selects cluster centroids and hard-nominal prototypes to represent easy- and hard-nominal distribution, respectively.
-Figure \ref{fig:PTD} shows \textit{PTS} achieves better coverage than cluster centroids, while the latter only covers the easy-nominal distribution.
-As shown in Figure \ref{fig:template}, \textit{PTS} yields consistently preferable performance than other template selection strategies under the increasing number of template sheets.
-With the effect of the above-proposed techniques, our methods favourably surpass existing advances for anomaly detection and localization, especially with much lower false positives than competitors.
+For \ti{PTS}, unlike existing methods that only capture the cluster centres to represent the original template set, \ti{PTS} selects cluster centres and hard-normal prototypes to represent easy- and hard-normal distribution, respectively. \cref{fig:PTD} shows \ti{PTS} achieves better coverage than cluster centres, while the latter only covers the easy-normal distribution.
+As shown in \Cref{table:RTMM} and \cref{fig:template}, \ti{PTS} yields consistently preferable performance than other template selection strategies under different template matching strategies and the increasing number of template sheets, respectively.
+With the effect of the above-proposed techniques, the proposed \ti{HETMM} framework favorably surpasses existing advances for anomaly detection and localization, especially with much lower false-positive rates than the competitors.

-Besides, the results of hyper-parameter sensitivity analysis demonstrate that the proposed \textit{HETMM} has good robustness against different hyper-parameters.
-Therefore, \textit{HETMM} is capable to persist superior performance in various situations, which can be simply adapted to meet different speed-accuracy demands in practice.
+Besides, the sensitivity analysis results demonstrate that the proposed \ti{HETMM} framework has good robustness against different hyper-parameter settings.
+Therefore, \ti{HETMM} can achieve superior performance in various situations and can be simply adapted to meet different speed-accuracy demands in practice.